 Question: Why Are There 2 Filters in My Air Purifier?
 What Are The Differences?

 Most Honeywell Air Purifiers come with both a pre-filter and a primary filter.
-The pre-filter helps capture larger particles like pet hair and dust and reduce odors and VOC’s The primary filter in your unit will typically be a HEPA, HEPAClean or ifD filter that captures the smaller microscopic particles.
+The pre-filter helps capture larger airborne particles like pet hair and dust and reduce odors and VOC’s The primary filter in your unit will typically be a HEPA, HEPA-type or ifD® filter that helps capture the smaller microscopic airborne particles.

 Question: Can I Use Any Replacement Filter For My Air Purifier?